iryna-savchuk/iryna-savchuk/README.md

 I am a  Data Science professional with 5 years of enterprise experience in Data Analysis and Machine Learning.
 Highly versatile, I have worked in various domains: digital healthcare, e-commerce, autoML, and anti-fraud solutions.

 I have a Master's in Mathematics from <a href="https://karazin.ua/en/" target="_blank">Kharkiv National University</a> in Ukraine.
-In addition, at the current moment, I am getting my second Master's Degree in Data Science and Advanced Analytics at <a href="https://www.novaims.unl.pt/en/" target="_blank">Nova IMS</a> in Lisbon.
+In addition, at the current moment, I am finishing my second Master's Degree in Data Science and Advanced Analytics at <a href="https://www.novaims.unl.pt/en/" target="_blank">Nova IMS</a> in Lisbon.

 <h4 align="left"> Interests: </h3>

 - Data-driven decision making
 - Deep Learning application
-- NLP and Text Mining
+- NLP, Text Mining, LLMs
 - Anti-fraud systems and Anomaly Detection